 We are in serious countdown mode now.
 A few more bumps and potholes have been added to this Fall ORC Week Five journey.
 Will we finish in time?!?

 So this little alcove space seems so unintimidating until you realize it will take 75 mirror tiles to wrap it.
-Let me just say that again… 75 mirror tiles...all needing to be antiqued!
-I gave serious thought to choking down the price of just purchasing the tiles but after seeing how much they would run… it was to hard to swallow.
+Let me just say that again… 75 mirror tiles...all need to be antiqued!
+I gave serious thought to choking down the price of just purchasing the tiles but after seeing how much they would run… it was too hard to swallow.

 I started the antique process but the way I was doing it was taking too long and frankly too much elbow grease.
 I love the look and will share my process with you today, This method would be great if you had a reasonable amount of antiquing to do.

 Step 1: Strip the Backing

 I used Citristrip.
 I didn’t want to be beholding to good weather in order to complete this project… At least that was the initial intent.
 Word to the wise, just a thin even coat on the mirror.
 Thicker isn’t better, the product really does work well when it isn’t “gooped” on.
 Imagine that… should have read directions first.

 Wrap a paint scraper in old t-shirt material – this will help minimize scratching the mirror.
 I personally didn’t mind the scratches.
 Be super careful if you do mind the scratches – it will scratch super easy.

 Step 2: Clean the Mirror Backing

 I scooped up the yucky mess with my paint scraper and paper towel.
 Then I used handy-dandy Clorox wipes to clean the extra yuck off my mirror.
 The cool thing I learned?
 Clorox wipes will remove some of the mirror silver and leave you with a brushed effect instead of a spritzed effect that muriatic acid or bleach process gives.
 Bonus!
 You can use the Clorox wipes INSIDE!

 Mirror tile In Process